gitter-badger/AdBerry/README.md

+**Still in development **
 #AdBerry
 The free and open-source ad server.

-Still in development

-#Features
+##what is Adberry
+AdBerry is a self hostabled ad management solution.
+It allows you mange and display large amount of ads on your website.

+**Development status**
+**What workes**
+ - Basic database communication
+ - Main page and theme styling
+ - database scructure

+**Know bug**
+ - Sub menu item behind other items
+ - No easy install script(sql code is included)
+ - Code is a mess

+#Goals of this project
  - Easy to use (even for non tech persons)
  - Fully responsive web interface
  - Easy translation with .po files
  - Free and open-source
- - Supports GIF, JPG, PNG, HTML, JavaScript, SWF (Flash) banners
+ - Support for GIF, JPG, PNG, HTML, JavaScript, SWF (Flash) banners
  - Support for external banner delivery
  - Banner impressions can be limited by dates (from, to)
  - Banner/campains can be limited with a total number of click